Few Have Understood --

 There is a sense in which the Kingdom of YEHOVAH God has always existed.
 The Psalms declare:

-"Your Kingdom is an everlasting kingdom, and Your Dominion endures throughout all generations" (Psalm 145:13).
+Psalm 145:13: "Your Kingdom is an everlasting kingdom, and Your Dominion endures throughout all generations."

-"The LORD [YEHOVAH] has established His throne in heaven, And His kingdom rules over all" (Psalm 103:19).
+Psalm 103:19: "The LORD [YEHOVAH] has established His throne in heaven, And His kingdom rules over all."

-However, even though YEHOVAH (YHVH) is "Most High over all the earth," humanity as a whole (i.e., "the nations") have lost the knowledge of YEHOVAH God the Father and are in rebellion against His Way.
+However, even though YEHOVAH (YHVH) is "Most High over all the earth," the line of Adam as a whole (i.e., "the nations") have lost the knowledge of YEHOVAH God the Father and are in rebellion against His Way.
 Or, to put it another way, YEHOVAH has largely hidden His face from us because of our sins.
 People find the very idea of "God" to be vague, remote, and confusing.
-YEHOVAH seems far away, and removed from the scene, in the daily perceptions of billions of human beings.
+YEHOVAH seems far away, and removed from the scene, in the daily perceptions of those of the line of Adam.
 There is a good reason for this.
-In the beginning, Man hid from YEHOVAH God, in Eden; subsequently YEHOVAH has hidden Himself from Mankind -- see Genesis 3:8; 4:14.
-Throughout history, YEHOVAH has essentially allowed humans to go their own way, to "build their own world."
+In the beginning, Adamic man hid from YEHOVAH God, in Eden; subsequently YEHOVAH has hidden Himself from those of the line of Adam -- see Genesis 3:8; 4:14.
+Throughout history, YEHOVAH has essentially allowed Adam's line to go its own way, to "build its own world."
 The Prophet Isaiah puts it well --

-"Behold YEHOVAH'S [YHVH] hand is not shortened, that it cannot save: nor His ear that it cannot hear.
-But your iniquities have separated you from your God, and your sins have HIDDEN HIS FACE from you, so that He will not hear" (59:1-2).
+Isaiah 59:1-2: "Behold YEHOVAH'S [YHVH] hand is not shortened, that it cannot save: nor His ear that it cannot hear.
+But your [those of Israel] iniquities have separated you from your God, and your sins have HIDDEN HIS FACE from you, so that He will not hear."

 YEHOVAH's Plan for implementing His Kingdom in history centers on Abraham.
 YEHOVAH promises that Abraham's descendants through Isaac and Jacob (Israel) will become a "great nation" and that through them, "all the nations of the earth will be blessed" (Genesis 12:1-3, 18:18 and 22:18).
 Abraham becomes an intimate in the Plan -- a co-partner with YEHOVAH (YHVH) Himself, if you please.
 This is the essential meaning of Abraham being called the "friend" of YEHOVAH God.
 YEHOVAH declares that he has "known him, in order that he may command his children and his household after him to KEEP THE WAY OF YEHOVAH BY DOING RIGHTEOUSNESS AND JUSTICE" (Genesis 18:19).